iredmail/docs/en_US/faq/2-iredadmin-pro.restful.api.md

     `recipientBcc` | Per-domain recipient bcc address | `recipientBcc=user@domain.com`
     `is_backupmx` | Mark domain as Backup MX.
 Must be used with parameter `primarymx`.
 Conflicts with parameter `transport`. | `is_backupmx=yes` (or `no`)
     `primarymx` | Hostname or IP address of primary MX, smtp port number is optional.
 Must be used with parameter `is_backupmx`.
 Conflicts with parameter `transport`. | `primarymx=202.96.134.133`, `primarymx=[mail.iredmail.org]:25`
+    `catchall` | Per-domain catch-all account (a list of email addresses used to receive emails sent to non-existing addresses under same domain).
+Multiple addresses must be separated by comma.
+Set an empty value to disable catch-all support. | `catchall=user@domain.com,user2@domain.com` or `catchall=` (disable catch-all)

     </div>